Thomas Cordrey

 • Human Rights

 Thomas specialises in the application of human rights laws to a range of areas with a particular focus on the right to freedom of religion and the right to freedom of expression.
-Thomas is currently acting in remedy proceedings for the former CEO of Scotland’s largest charity, having won the liability trial and established that he was dismissed for discriminatory reasons relating to his Christian beliefs, protected by Article 9.
+Thomas has acted in numerous high profile cases in this area.
+In Ferguson v Kintail Trustees he represented the former CEO of Scotland’s largest charity, successfully establishing that the claimant had been dismissed for discriminatory reasons relating to his Christian beliefs, protected by Article 9.
 The case attracted coverage in The Times and other news outlets.
 Thomas also represented Noah Carl, the Cambridge academic dismissed from his post after students protested about his right-wing views.
+Thomas is retained by the Church of Jesus Christ of Latter Day Saints in relation to ongoing litigation over the protections afforded to religious employers by Schedule 9 of the Equality Act 2010.

 Thomas has advised numerous charities on issues arising from the Equality Act 2010 and other legislation such as the Marriage (Same Sex Couples) Act 2013, considering their effect on religious service providers.
-He has advised the Metropolitan Police Service on the correct approach to its uniform policy in light of the Equality Act and has advised on the application of Articles 9 & 10 of the European Convention on Human Rights to judicial review of decisions restraining freedom of religious expression.

-Examples of Thomas’ cases include: acting for a church defending a claim by a vicar in one of the few marriage discrimination claims to reach the EAT: Gould v St John’s Downshire Hill [2020] IRLR 863.
-In that case Thomas appeared against Karon Monahan QC.
+He has advised the Metropolitan Police Service on the correct approach to its uniform policy in light of the Equality Act.
+Examples of Thomas’ cases include acting for a church defending a claim by a vicar in one of the few marriage discrimination claims to reach the EAT: Gould v St John’s Downshire Hill [2020] IRLR 863.
+In that case Thomas appeared against Karon Monahan KC.
 The same case had previously been to the EAT (Gould v Trustees of St John Downshire Hill [2017] 10 WLUK 88) where Simler P described Thomas’ “able assistance” both “orally and in writing”.
 Another President of the EAT, Underhill P, described Thomas' submissions as "cogent" and "clear and helpful" in the leading Article 9 discrimination case of McFarlane v Relate Avon Plc [2010] ICR 507.

-Thomas is co-author of a report on freedom of speech and freedom of religion which the then Prime Minister, Theresa May, referred to during PMQs in the House of Commons, welcoming the report and quoting Thomas’ words that freedom of religion is a ‘jealously guarded principle’.
-The report received coverage in the Telegraph and other national press.
 Thomas was previously author of Bloomsbury Professional's Discrimination Law chapter on religious exceptions to the Equality Act 2010 and he sat on the Bar Council's Equality & Diversity Committee for a number of years – he is now part of the Bar Council's Legislation & Guidance Committee.
 Thomas drafted the Bar Council’s briefing on the Equality Act 2010 and the Bar Council’s Tackling Sexual Harassment Guide.
 He has spoken internationally on the topics of human rights and religious discrimination and has spent time working with NGOs at the UN Human Rights Council in Geneva.

 Thomas also has extensive media experience in this field and has been interviewed on BBC1, BBC News 24, CNN and Channel 4 and on Radio 4's Today Programme and Radio 5 Live.
 He was featured in The Lawyer, commenting on the European Court of Human Rights' landmark decision in Eweida.

-• Commercial Litigation
+• Commercial Litigation and Disputes

 • Insurance & Reinsurance